AdobeDocs/marketo-measure.en/help/configuration-and-setup/marketo-measure-and-salesforce/page-layout-instructions.md

    ![](assets/3-2.png)

-1. Next, at the top of the page click the “Buttons” option within the quick find menu.
+1. Next, at the top of the page click the "Buttons" option within the quick find menu.
 1. Drag the **Bulk Update Touchpoint Date** button to your custom buttons section.

    ![](assets/4-1.jpg)